shanebell/thundr-contrib-csv/README.md

     <dependency>
   		<groupId>com.threewks.thundr</groupId>
 			<artifactId>thundr-csv</artifactId>
-			<version>0.9.11</version>
+			<version>1.1.0</version>
 			<scope>compile</scope>
 		</dependency>

-After including the thundr-csv module in your modules.properties
+After including the thundr-csv module in your dependencies

-    com.threewks.thundr.csv=
+    dependencyRegistry.addDependency(CsvModule.class);

 You can now use the CsvView and any of the controller bindings.